Plan how you're going to manage the files and records for your review well ahead.

 You may also consider inserting the inclusion and exclusion criteria checklist into a notes field in each EndNote record.

 More detailed information can be found in the University of Newcastle's guide, EndNote Tips for Systematic Reviewers.

-NVivo can be used with EndNote to can help you identify articles, key findings and influential authors when conducting a literature review.
+NVivo can be used with EndNote to help you identify articles, key findings and influential authors when conducting a literature review.
 NVivo can import PDF files and bibliographic information from EndNote, organise and tag literature, help you keep track of critical quotes and track ideas.